mobilelabclass/content/week-3.md

 * **Behavior Design**

-  * Select a behavior you wish to influence, for better or worse
+  * Select a behavior you wish to influence for better or worse, some ideas include:
+    * Help yourself or someone you know get better at something
+    * Exploit your power as app creator to trigger behavior in a dystopian world
   * Design an app which helps to achieve your objectives
   * Use the *Motivation*, *Ability* and *Triggers* framework to develop the app features
   * Consider the current affordances available for iOS (e.g. push notications, augmented reality, Apple Watch, etc.)
   * Design 1-3 screens using any visual tool
   * Be prepared to present your app design in the next class (~4 min presentation)

-## Additional References 📚